cuogne/Socket-ParallelDownloader/README.md

 You can see the server is running with host, port information and waiting for the client to connect.

-### 5. Open another terminal and navigate to the `client` directory:
+### 6. Open another terminal and navigate to the `client` directory:

 ```zsh
 cd client
 ```

-### 6. Run the client with the command:
+### 7. Run the client with the command:
 ```zsh
 python3 client.py
 ```

+- TCP:
-- You can enter the IP address of the server and press Enter, and you will see the list of files that the client can download from the server and the client will start downloading the files.
+    + You can enter the IP address of the server and press Enter, and you will see the list of files that the client can download from the server and you can press enter to start download, the client will start downloading the files.
+- UDP:
+    + You will see the list of files that the client can download from the server and you can press enter to start download, the client will start downloading the files.

 - Open the `input.txt` file in `client` folder and add the file name you want to download from the server to the client.
 You will be able to see the file name you just added in `input.txt` after 5 seconds and then the client will download file.
 After downloading the file, you can check the `data` folder to see the downloaded file and press "Ctrl + C" to terminate the program.

+With UDP, you can check the `checklog_client.log` file to see the log information of the client.

 _Have a nice day !!!_